JISC1008/JISC1008/README.md

 ---

-## 📚 Related Publication
+## 📚 Related Publication (Author’s Work)

-This project is inspired by and based on the following peer-reviewed study:
+This repository is a **portfolio-oriented, reproducible reimplementation** of analyses originally conducted by the author and published in the following peer-reviewed study:

 **Taylor H et al.**
 *Multiomic features associated with mucosal healing and inflammation in paediatric Crohn’s disease*